Magic (illusion): Online magic

 Online magic tricks were designed to function on a computer screen.
 The computer screen affords ways to incorporate magic from the magician's wand to the computer mouse.
 The use of computing technologies in performance can be traced back to a 1984 presentation by David Copperfield, who used a Commodore 64 to create a "magic show" for his audience.
 More recently, virtual performers have been experimenting with captivating digital animations and illusions that blur the lines between magic tricks and reality.
 In some cases, the computer essentially replaces the online magician.

 In a 2008 TED Talk, Penn Jillette discussed how technology will continue to play a role in magic by influencing media and communication.
 According to Jillette, magicians continue to innovate in not only digital communication but also live performances that utilize digital effects.
 The 2020 COVID-19 lockdowns ushered onto the world stage a surge of online magic shows.
 These shows are performed via video conferencing platforms such as Zoom.

 Some online magic tricks recreate traditional card tricks and require user participation, while others, like Plato's Cursed Triangle, are based on mathematical, geometrical, and/or optical illusions.
 One such online magic trick, called Esmeralda's Crystal Ball, became a viral phenomenon that fooled so many computer users into believing that their computer had supernatural powers, that the fact-checking website Snopes dedicated a page to debunking the trick.

+German magician Wittus Witt performed interactive magic tricks live on TV from 1993 to 1997.
+Viewers were able to call Wittus Witt live in the television studio and perform a magic trick with him directly.
+In total, Witt performed this special magic 87 times, every other week.

+Theatrical magic

+Theatrical magic describes a dramaturgically well thought-out performance that has been specially designed for the theater and theater-like situations.
+It is not about individual tricks that are strung together, but about logical connections of tricks that lead to a story.
+The protagonists of this magic stage art were the German magician Fredo Marvelli, Punx, and Alexander Adrion.
+In the United States, they included Richard Hatch and Max Maven.